Hephaisto-dev/airline-information-system/analysis/Use Cases.md

 >5.b.
 Actor selects the option "Apply voucher".
 Handled by the use Case "Apply voucher"

 >5.c.
 Actor selects the option "Add extras".
-Handled by the Use Case "Apply extras"
+Handled by the Use Case "Choose Travel extras / options"

 #### Exceptions
 >5.
 Actor cancels the ticket selction.
 System moves back to the initial screen